Darkhyp/DICOMtoSVS/README.md

 - --zip : boolean, if the original files are zipped, default=True
 - --ICC : boolean, apply the ICC profile when writing, default=False (will then be embedded if exists)
 - --multithreading : boolean, whether multithreading must be used, default=True
+- --max_workers : integer, the number of max_workers for multithreading, default=12
 - --label : boolean, add label image if exists, default=True
 - --macro : boolean, add macro image if exists, default=True